Engagement & Discovery

 As much as 70 percent of the cost of attending college comes from the need to cover living expenses so that students can focus on school.
 But very little attention has been paid to how colleges and universities estimate their living cost allowances, how these change over time, and how accurate the allowances are when compared to living costs in the region surrounding the institution.
 These estimates are important because they affect both the sticker price of attending a college and the financial aid students can get to cover those costs.

-We examined the consistency and accuracy of institutions' living cost allowances in a working paper issued in October 2014.
+We examined the consistency and accuracy of institutions' living cost allowances in a paper issued in March 2017.
 The results suggest that as many as one in three colleges and universities are substantially understating the costs of living in college.
 We described the implications of these errors in Time.

 Indeed, many students are struggling to pay for food and housing.
 We first began uncovering their struggles during data collection for the Wisconsin Scholars Longitudinal Study in 2008, and continued interviewing students about these challenges over the next six years.
 In 2014 we had the opportunity to travel the country and learn about how practitioners at community colleges worked to help food and housing insecure students.
 We documented findings from that study in a working paper, and in an implementation evaluation of Single Stop, a nonprofit program operating on many college campuses.